SimonBoeuf/black-market-bettors/README.md

 ## Introduction
 Black Market Bettors is a small game that will challenge your analysis capabilities :
-- The server is permanently running replays-like of black market bettor games.
-Your aim is to guess which team will win : When you connect to the server, you will be able to place bets as soon as a game is running
+- The server is permanently running replays-like of black market brawlers games.
+Your aim is to guess which team will win : When you connect to the server, you will be able to guess which team will win as soon as a game is running
-- Throughout the game, you will see gold/objectives/players stuffs/brawlers/...
+- Throughout the game, you will see the evolution of gold/objectives/players stuffs/brawlers/... per team.
 If you think you chose the wrong team, change it !
 Your final score will be calculated depending on the time spent with your bet placed on the right team.
 - When the game is over, you will see a screen displaying the winning team as well as your final score, which is : time spent on the winning team / game duration * 1000 (x1000 a score is always prettier)
 - Wait 10 seconds, and another game will be loaded.
 Have fun !